frostney/migratr/README.md

 By default `migratr` uses the value `migrations` for its prefix parameter.
 If you only have one project/app in your database, this will be enough.
 If you have more projects, you don't different migrations interfering with each other.
 With the `prefix` parameter, the idea is to separate different migrations on the same database.

 #### Naming scheme
-I shamelessly used the naming scheme as https://github.com/peerigon/updtr.
+I admit I've been shamelessly using the same naming scheme as https://github.com/peerigon/updtr.

 ### License
 MIT